Limit-Theory-Redux/ltheory/README.md

 Once Homebrew is installed, open a **Terminal** window and run the following one-liner:

-- `brew install python3 git cmake`
+- `brew install git cmake`

 ### Linux

-You should install Python 3, Git and a C++ toolchain using your distro's package manager.
+You should install Git and a C++ toolchain using your distro's package manager.
+OpenGL, GLU and ALSA development libraries are also required.

 For example, if using Ubuntu 22.04, open a terminal and install the following packages:

-- `sudo apt install -y python3 python-is-python3 git build-essential cmake`
+- `sudo apt install -y git build-essential cmake libgl1-mesa-dev libglu1-mesa-dev libasound2-dev`

 # Setting up